Do you want to find the best ventless bathroom exhaust fan?

 In my product reviews, I have also included a few 'through-the-wall' exhaust fans.

-These fans aren't strictly ventless fans, but they are pretty close.
+These fans aren't strictly ductless fans, but they are pretty close.
 Through-the-wall bathroom fans vent directly through an exterior wall to the outside or even to an adjacent interior room.

 Since it is directly vented, the 'vent hose' is literally only a few inches long.
 Vent elbows or long vent runs aren't needed which can make the installation significantly easier.

-And since these exhaust fans are removing air from the room (not just recirculating), the air quality and odor removal is much higher than ventless bathroom fans that use charcoal filters.
+And since these exhaust fans are removing air from the room (not just recirculating), the air quality and odor removal is much higher than ventless bath fans that use charcoal filters.

-Here are my full reviews of the best ventless bathroom fans together with their pros and cons.
+Here are my full reviews of the best ventless exhaust fans together with their pros and cons.
 Check it out below...

 The 682NT by Broan-Nutone is a basic bathroom fan that can be installed without ductwork.
 It filters the air using an activated charcoal filter which will need to be periodically replaced.